rennmatthewp/daily-practice/README.md

-Repository for Daily Practice excersizes
+Repository for Daily Practice excersises